 Meet the Edmonton WCE!
-Launched in spring 2022, students from Bellerose Composite High School work to steward the John E Poole wetland, DUC's interpretive wetland in Edmonton.
+Launched in spring 2022, students from Bellerose Composite High School work to steward the John E Poole wetland, DUC's interpretive wetland in St. Albert.

 The WCE students have ambitious plans to host clean ups, test water quality and plant native trees to improve habitat.
 IB Biology Teacher Clayton Wowk is looking forward to letting students explore concepts like biodiversity and water quality outdoors at the wetland.
 Their conservation projects will also help create a sense of empowerment and belonging in the community.